Amboseli National Park

 Amboseli National Park, formerly Maasai Amboseli Game Reserve, is a national park in Loitoktok District in Kajiado County, Kenya.
-It is 39206 ha in size at the core of an 8000 km2 ecosystem that spreads across the Kenya-Tanzania border.
+It measures 392 km2 in size at the core of an 8000 km2 ecosystem that spreads across the Kenya-Tanzania border.
 It harbours 400 species of birds including water birds like pelicans, kingfishers, crakes, hamerkop and 47 raptor species.
 The local people are mainly Maasai.

 The park protects two of the five main swamps and includes a dried-up Pleistocene lake and semiarid vegetation.

 History

 Mount Kilimanjaro is in the background.

 In 1883, Jeremy Thompson was the first European to penetrate the feared Maasai region known as Empusel (meaning 'salty, dusty place' in Maa).
 He, too, was astonished by the fantastic array of wildlife and the contrast between the arid areas of the dry lake bed and the oasis of the swamps, a contrast that persists today.

 Amboseli was set aside as the Southern Reserve for the Maasai in 1906 but returned to local control as a game reserve in 1948.
 Gazetted a national park in 1974 to protect the core of this unique ecosystem, it was declared a UNESCO site in 1991.
 The park earned $3.5 M (€2.9 M) in 2005.
 On 29 September 2005, Kenyan President Mwai Kibaki declared that control of the park should pass from the Kenya Wildlife Service to the Olkejuado County Council and the Maasai tribe.
 Some observers saw this as a political favour in advance of a vote on a new Kenyan constitution; legal challenges are currently in court.
 The degazetting would divert park admission fees directly to the county council with shared benefits to the Maasai immediately surrounding the park.